morten-krogh/trlmdb/README.md

 # Trlmdb(time replicating lightning memory database)

 Trlmdb is a database built on top of LMDB (lightning memory database, http://symas.com/mdb/doc/index.html).
-Trlmdb is a key-value store where eack put or get operation is time stamped and replicated to remote nodes.
+Trlmdb is a key-value store where each put or get operation is time stamped and replicated to remote nodes.

 ## Programming language
 Trlmdb is written in C.

 ## Two parts
-Trlmdb consists of two parts: An API that applications must use to access the database and an executable program, the replicator, that replocates the databasse to remote nodes.
+Trlmdb consists of two parts: An API that applications must use to access the database and an executable program, the replicator, that replicates the database to remote nodes.

 ## Platform
 Trlmdb runs on Posix compliant platforms such as Linux, Unix, and Mac OS X. Trlmdb has not been tested on Windows.
-Only minor changes shopuld be necessary to make trlmdb work on Windows.
+Only minor changes should be necessary to make trlmdb work on Windows.

 ## Dependencies
-The only dependency, besides a Poix platform, is LMDB.
+The only dependency, besides a Posix platform, is LMDB.
 The relevant LMDB files are included in the repository, so no additional installations are needed.

 ## License
 The license is the MIT license described in the file LICENSE.
-LMDB comes with itw own license which is described in the file LMDB_LICENSE.
+LMDB comes with its own license which is described in the file LMDB_LICENSE.

-##Intallation
+##Installation
 Clone the git repository and run

 ```